Want to just get started? Click here to sign up for Nextiva and get an 800 toll-free phone number today.

 That basic plan, of course, also includes toll-free numbers for your organization.
 Pricing starts at $17.95 per user per month for teams of over 100, scaling up slightly in cost for fewer numbers of users.

-Don’t necessarily take my word for it.
-I think Nextiva works best for just about anyone, but here are some other ways to find your best route to an 800 toll-free number.
+Don’t necessarily take our word for it.
+We think Nextiva works best for just about anyone, but here are some other ways to find your best route to an 800 toll-free number.

 Contact Your Current Service Provider

 Start by contacting your existing service provider.
 It’s possible for you to get a better deal through them instead of setting an account with another service.
 Plus, it never hurts to give it a try!

 Compare Rates and Quotes of the Different Providers